 Make your cookie dough according to the directions for the cut out cookie recipe on the bag (or if you’re making a bunch of cookies and want to make yours from scratch: you can use your own recipe.)

 Roll out your cookie dough on a floured surface.
 Keep adding flour to your rolling pin, cookie cutters and the surface of your dough as you go so the cookie dough behaves itself.
-You want these thin (otherwise they will puff up and you will loose your design.)
+You want these thin (otherwise they will puff up and you will lose your design.)
 Aim for 1/4 inch thickness.
 Don’t worry, they will hold together with their rigid candy center.

 I used a drinking glass to use as my original cut out for the cookies.